joelouthan/Theologicus/src/confession-1689/1689-8-3-the-son-of-man.md

----
-title: "1689 Baptist Confession of Faith, Chapter 8.3 The Son of Man"
+# 1689 Baptist Confession of Faith, Chapter 8.3 The Son of Man"
 author: Joseph Louthan
 publishDate: 2023-11-15
 categories: